JF1556: How to Build Your All-Star Apartment Syndication Team Part 4 of 4 | Syndication School with Theo Hicks

-Then the fourth major document is going to be the subscription agreement, which is essentially a promise by the LLC that is the purchaser of the property – because typically you will create an LLC that will buy the property, and then your investors will buy shares of that LLC.
+Then the fourth major document is going to be the subscription agreement, which is essentially a promise by the LLC that is the purchaser of the property – because, typically, you will create an LLC that will buy the property, and then your investors will buy shares of that LLC.
 So the subscription agreement is a promise by this LLC to sell a specific number of shares to the LP at a specific price, and it’s also a promise by the limited partners to pay that price.
 This is going to be prepared by the real estate attorney as well.

-For these four documents – for the PSA you could probably work with your real estate attorney one time to create a Purchase and Sale Agreement template, and then just have blanks for the property name and due diligence periods, and things like that… So you’ll likely only need to do that one time.
+For these four documents – for the PSA you could probably work with your real estate attorney one time to create a Purchase and Sale Agreement template, and then just have blanks for the property name and due diligence periods and things like that… So you’ll likely only need to do that one time.

 The operating agreement – you’re only gonna need to do the operating agreement one time for the GP, but you’ll need to create a new operating agreement for the GP and LP for each deal that you do.
 Again, that’s with the real estate attorney.

 The private placement memorandum – similar to the PSA, you can probably make that once and then just do some slight changes for each deal.
-And then for the subscription agreement – again, that’s gonna be prepared for each deal, but you’ll likely have them create a template one time, and then kind of pay them for their time to fill in the blanks.
+And then, for the subscription agreement – again, that’s gonna be prepared for each deal, but you’ll likely have them create a template one time and then kind of pay them for their time to fill in the blanks.

 Those are the four documents that those attorneys will help you create.

 Other things that attorneys could do for you is to advise you on the best structures for your operating agreements.
 For the general partnership, they’re gonna advise you on how to structure that, as well as how to structure the LP and GP.
-And usually, they’ll send you a questionnaire and you’ll fill it out, and then based off of that, they’ll create the operating agreement.
+And, usually, they’ll send you a questionnaire and you’ll fill it out, and then, based off of that, they’ll create the operating agreement.

 Then, of course, you can consult with them on an as-needed basis.
 If things come up legal-wise, then you can call up your real estate attorney and have a conversation with them about that.

 Now, each of these documents obviously cost money, and that’s how the attorneys are gonna be compensated.
 Typically, all of these will likely be made between putting the deal under contract and closing.
-They might make the operating agreement for the general partnership before you put the deal under contract, but the PSA, the PPM and the subscription agreement are things that are likely going to be created once you have the deal under contract, so you have to keep in mind how you are actually going to fund these legal fees before you close on the deal, because you’re not gonna have investor money yet, so it’s gonna have to either come out of pocket, or someone else is gonna have to cover it.
+They might make the operating agreement for the general partnership before you put the deal under contract, but the PSA, the PPM, and the subscription agreement are things that are likely going to be created once you have the deal under contract, so you have to keep in mind how you are actually going to fund these legal fees before you close on the deal because you’re not gonna have investor money yet.
+So, it’s gonna have to either come out of pocket, or someone else is gonna have to cover it.
 But you will get reimbursed at closing, so at least you’ll get your money back, as long as you do close.

-These are ballpark numbers how much is it gonna cost for these four documents… And again, it’s basically gonna depend on how complicated the partnership is, or how complicated the contract is going to be… Because I’m going to give you some pretty big ranges.
+These are ballpark numbers how much is it gonna cost for these four documents… And, again, it’s basically gonna depend on how complicated the partnership is or how complicated the contract is going to be… Because I’m going to give you some pretty big ranges.

 For the PPM, this is the one you’re gonna pay the big bucks.
 This could be anywhere from a few thousand dollars – but that’s gonna be unlikely – up to $40,000.
-So you’re gonna be somewhere in the $10,000 most likely, but if you’re doing a super-complicated deal, then expect to shell out 40k-60k for this Private Placement Memorandum.
-Maybe a great way to break into the apartment syndication industry is to become a securities attorney, and if you partner up with some investors, you can make a ton of money by creating these documents.
+So you’re gonna be somewhere in the $10,000, most likely.
+But, if you’re doing a super-complicated deal, then expect to shell out 40k-60k for this private placement memorandum.
+Maybe a great way to break into the apartment syndication industry is to become a securities attorney and, if you partner up with some investors, you can make a ton of money by creating these documents.